 The Company considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-The Company's cash equivalents consist of funds held in several money market accounts.
-The Company had \$134.8 million and \$36.8 million in cash equivalents as of September 30, 2021 and December 31, 2020, respectively.
+The Company's cash equivalents consist of funds held in a money market account.
+The Company had \$36.8 million in cash equivalents as of both June 30, 2021 and December 31, 2020.